noClaps/blog/src/content/notes/quantum-and-particle.md

 "Now wait another minute", you might be thinking again, "I've heard of atoms decaying and stuff.
 If this strong force is as strong as you claim, how does that happen?"
 Another excellent question.
 That happens, as you can probably guess from the title of this section, due to the weak force, which are mediated by the W and Z bosons.

 The weak interaction isn't directly responsible for radioactivity, but it does cause it.
 This is because the weak force can change one type of quark into another, something no other interaction can do.
 Let's say we change the up quark in a proton into a down quark.
 The difference between their charges is -1 (since +2/3 - 1 = -1/3).
 Since the overall charge of an atom needs to be 0 for it to be stable, and it just lost a +1 charge, it now needs to lose a -1 charge.
-So the atom lets out an electron from its nucleus, and this is known as a beta particle.
+So the atom lets out an electron from its nucleus, and this is known as a beta particle, one of the products of radioactivity.

 The reason it can do this is because, unlike the gluons and photons, the W and Z bosons have charge and mass.
 The W boson can have positive or negative charge, while the Z boson is neutral.